-Time synchronisation solutions for the energy sector
+Time synchronization solutions for the energy sector

 Time servers and clocks for power utilities

-Accurate synchronisation is paramount for ensuring the reliability, stability and efficiency of electricity networks.
+Accurate synchronization is paramount for ensuring the reliability, stability and efficiency of electricity networks.
 Energy management systems rely on accurate timestamping for coordinating operations, detecting and isolating breakdowns, as well as optimising the use of resources.

-Time servers are key devices in the synchronisation network.
+Time servers are key devices in the synchronization network.
 Indeed, they receive the exact time from reliable sources, such as GPS satellites, and they distribute it to other devices on the network.
 These time servers ensure that all operations in the energy sector are carried out with an accurate time, thus reducing the risks of inefficiencies or breakdowns.

-Once time servers receive the accurate time, they are able to distribute it to all devices and synchronised clocks.
+Once time servers receive the accurate time, they are able to distribute it to all devices and synchronized clocks.
 This distribution is usually carried out via network protocols such as the NTP or the PTP, guaranteeing time transmission with a high level of accuracy.

 Clocks play a key role by displaying the accurate time in the different areas of the energy infrastructure.
 Whether in power plants, distribution stations or control centres, these clocks ensure that all operators and systems operate in full coordination.
-A set of well-synchronised clocks reduces human errors and enhances operational efficiency.
+A set of well-synchronized clocks reduces human errors and enhances operational efficiency.

-By making sure that all devices and systems operate on the same time base, time synchronisation helps reduce risks of breakdowns and malfunctions.
+By making sure that all devices and systems operate on the same time base, time synchronization helps reduce risks of breakdowns and malfunctions.
 Events can be traced accurately, thus making it easier to quickly identify and solve problems.

 They can receive exact timestamps from time sources, and distribute them to all systems and equipment of the power plant in a reliable and secure way.